avinashkarn/avikarn.com/_posts/2019-04-17-Genetic-Mapping-in-Lep-MAP3.md

 <h2> Running Lep-MAP3 </h2>

 <h3>Step 1.1.
 Installation and File Preparation</h3>
+<p> <strong>The Lep-MAP3 software is built in `Linux` and one has to have some experience in working in  command-line environment.</strong></p>

 <strong> Important - </strong> Correctly install the Lep-MAP3 software on your computer, and please make sure its the latest version.
-There are two files that are needed as an input
+There are two files that are required as input files:
 <li>(1) <strong> genotype file</strong> in a <strong>VCF</strong> format, and </li>
 <a href="/image/lepmap/sample_Genotype3.vcf" target="_blank">Download sample genotype file (VCF) here.</a>